camunda/camunda-docs-manual/content/reference/rest/overview/index.md

 ## Migration Validation Exceptions

 If a migration plan from one process definition version to another is not valid, a migration exception is thrown.
-It can be a *migration plan validation exception* where the plan itself is not valid, or a *migration instruction instance validation exception* where a migration instruction that is generally valid cannot be applied to a specific activity instance.
+It can be a *migration plan validation exception* where the plan itself is not valid, e.g. it contains an invalid instruction.
+Or a *migrating process instance validation exception* when a migration plan cannot be applied to a specific process instance, e.g. an active activity was not mapped by the migration plan.

 ### Migration Plan Validation Exceptions